rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Logging and debugging requirements

 This interface is required to support DEBUG, INFO, WARNING, TRACE and ERROR messages.
 INFO, TRACE and DEBUG should be disabled by default and enabled when required.
 The log level can be controlled from /tmp/hal_cc_debug.ini file.
-Configuration file template - LOG.HAL.CC =
+Configuration file template - LOG.HAL.CC =  FATAL ERROR WARNING INFO DEBUG TRACE

 ### Memory and performance requirements